Sasha Gradiva: Career

 Sasha lives in Los Angeles, California with her daughter Uma, where she is spending most her time in the studio working on new music for her fans.
 In May 2016 Gradiva announced that she will be partnering with Jolie Jewelry for her new "Gun Girl" jewelry line that's set to be sold online and in a few select stores, including H. Lorenzo and Fred Segal.

 Political views

 In 2014, Gradiva condemned Russia's controversial anti-gay law in an interview with The Huffington Post.
 Her strong sense of self paired with an equally strong voice and set of liberal political views, has made her an icon in the LGBT dance scene.
 She most recently took a stand against the racial injustices that took place in Baltimore, Spring of 2015, by putting on a show at the House of Blues Sunset Strip in West Hollywood, called "No Color Just Shine."
 Gradiva is also rumored to be pairing up with controversial artist ChadMichael C Morrisette for a creative collaboration, possibly in honor of the Orlando Pulse shooting victims.

-She supports the Russian Special Military Operation in Ukraine.
+She supports the Russian invasion of Ukraine.